truegoodcraft/business_project/METHOD_SoT_v0.0.2.md

 # BUS Core – Method / Process SoT (Offshoot v0.2.2)
-**The Real Story: How a Guy With Zero Training Built a Local-First ERP Using Only LLMs and Refusal to Stop**
+(The Real Story: How a Guy With Zero Training Built a Local-First ERP Using Only LLMs and Refusal to Stop)

 This document is the **single source of truth for the method**.
 The technical product SoT remains canonical for what the code actually does.
-This one is canonical for **how** it got built — and **how** you can do it again.
+This one is canonical for **how** it got built and **how** you can do it again.

-This version is my personal method “bible”: part workflow, part portfolio, part journal of how it actually felt and what I learned.
+This version expands the method SoT from a mostly technical process log into my **personal method “bible”**: part workflow, part portfolio, part journal of how this actually felt and what I learned.

 ---